willwillis/vite-react-scripture-app/DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide will help you deploy your Scripture Notes PWA to GitHub Pages using GitHub Actions.
+This guide will help you deploy your Scripture PWA to GitHub Pages using GitHub Actions.

 ## Prerequisites